LONGITUDES

 (Above and below) Rasmus Nilausen, “The Theatre of Doubts” (2021).
 Installation view in “Especies de espacios.
 Una reflexión colectiva sobre qué pensar de este mundo” at Galería Pelaires in Palma, Mallorca.
 Photos: David Bonet.
 Courtesy of the artist.

-The work was originally commissioned for MACBA Museu d'Art Contemporani de Barcelona’s inaugural triennial “Panorama” titled “Notes for an Eye Fire” (October 2021–February 2022), curated by Hiuwai Chu (MACBA’s Head of Exhibitions) and Latitudes.
+The work was originally commissioned for MACBA Museu d'Art Contemporani de Barcelona’s inaugural triennial “Panorama” titled “Notes for an Eye Fire” (October 2021–February 2022), curated by Hiuwai Chu (MACBA’s Head of Exhibitions) and Latitudes

-Exhibition wall text in “Panorama 21.
-Notes for an Eye Fire”:
+The exhibition wall text in “Panorama 21.
+Notes for an Eye Fire” written by Max Andrews explained:

 Produced by MACBA Museu d'Art Contemporani de Barcelona with the support of the Danish Arts Foundation.